FoodMP/FoodMP/TOS.md

 **Governing law**

-These Terms and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of Romania.
+These Terms and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of The United States Of America.

 **Changes to terms of service**